JUNAID-TARIQ1991/Knowm-Memristor/README.md

 For even more customization potential, the WaveForms Software Development Kit (SDK) can be used to create custom applications and scripts in Python, C, and additional languages.The Analog Discovery 2 is also compatible with LabVIEW and the Digilent Toolbox for compatibility with MathWorks' MATLAB Data Acquisition Toolbox
+# What is Memristor Discovery Software and Hardware?
+Memristor Discovery is a low-cost solution for exploring memristor behavior.
+The board plugs into the Digilent Analog Discovery 2 (sold separately).
+Digital IO channels 0–7 activate analog switches that couple memristors to the AD2 waveform generator and two oscilloscope channels.
+LEDs indicate closed switches.
+Easy access testpoints and sockets allow for convenient coupling of the circuit to additional measurement equipment and breadboards.
+An optional lever-actuated 3M DIP socket provides zero insertion force to prevent handling damage of chip pins.
+Configuration options include choice of analog switches and DIP socket.
+# Memristor Discovery Software
+Software for the Memristor Discovery board is open-source and available at https://github.com/knowm/memristordiscovery.
+Updates are always free of charge.
+The Memristor Discovery app is a Java application for running memristor “experiments” on the Memristor Discovery board.
+It is designed to be cross-platform, meaning it runs on the latest versions of MacOS, Debian-based Linux and Windows 10.
+Running Memristor-Discovery requires Java and the Digilent waveforms Framework to be installed on your system (see previous software link for amore details).
+# Memristor Discovery and AD2
+The Memristor Discovery board was designed to plug into the Digilent AD2 USB oscilloscope and accept a Knowm 16-pin DIP socket memristor chip.
+The board couples individual memristors in series with a resistor (used as a current meter) via analog switches.
+Individual switch access, via the digital I/O channels, allow for single or parallel coupling of memristor devices.